stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 code](https://gitlab.com/sjarvis/powermeter/-/blob/master/power.ino#L25)
 for that, though).

+## 6. Make it Hardware
+Really this one trumps all previous improvements; they're marginal gains, this one's a game-changer.
+We could take the (relatively few) pieces of the hardware we're really using and turn them into custom hardware, in the form of a PCB/PCBA.
+The features and circuitry not needed would fall away, shrinking the physical size dramatically (we could fit it in a waterproof case) and not powering unnecessary board or module features would make power consumption much more efficient.
+This work really wouldn't be in my wheelhouse, though.

+(Thanks to Mike for bringing this up in the comments. :bow:)

 # Adios
 If you find this helpful or hit any blockers, please let me know in the comments below, on the repo,